adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #198 Not stopping.
 Going to keep on moving forward since I'm about 25% through.

 #199 Passed the 8-hour mark.
 Now officially past the 25% mark ... on to the second 25%.

+#200 Can't seem to deploy to the test net.
+Not enough gas something.
+Need to figure it out.